GriffinSauce/morningstar-config/README.md

 ## Creating your own config

 To reuse this repo to generate your own MC8 config you should:
+- MAKE A BACKUP of your existing setup
 - Check the [caveats](#caveats)
 - Fork the repo
 - Change [./src/config.ts](./src/config.ts) to your needs